Trail hunting FAQs

 In the wake of the Annual General Meeting resolution on trail hunting, we have had many questions from both members and supporters.
 To help you, here are the most frequently asked questions and answers, as well as some useful background information:

 Do you allow fox hunting on your land?

-No. Hunting wild animals was outlawed in England and Wales by the Hunting Act of 2004.
+No. Hunting with packs of dogs has been illegal since 2004.
 The law does allow what is known as ‘trail hunting’ to continue.
 It effectively replicates a traditional hunt but without a fox being intentionally chased, injured or killed.